$E_n$-cell attachments and a local-to-global principle for homological stability: Applications of the main theorem

 \subsection{Applications of the local-to-global homological stability principle}

-In this subsection, we apply the local-to-global homological stability principle to give new proofs of homological stability for bounded symmetric powers and the divisor spaces which appear in Segal's theory of rational functions.
+In this subsection, we apply the local-to-global homological stability principle to give new proofs of homological stability for bounded symmetric powers and the divisor spaces which appear in Segal's work on spaces of rational functions \cite{Se}.
 Recall that we already discussed symmetric powers in Example \ref{exampsym}.